 A total of 90,909 shares of common stock have been reserved for issuance under the 2003 Directors' Stock Option Plan, as amended in June 2004 (2003 Directors' Plan).
 Under the 2003 Directors' Plan, each non-employee director who first becomes a non-employee director after the effective date of the plan will receive an automatic initial grant of an option to purchase 10,000 shares of common stock upon becoming a member of the Board of Directors.
-On the date of each annual meeting of stockholders, each non-employee director will be granted an option to purchase 10,000 shares of common stock upon becoming the Board of Directors and each member of the audit committee of the Board of Directors for at least six months.
+On the date of each annual meeting of stockholders, each non-employee director will be granted an option to purchase 10,000 shares of common stock if, on such a date, the director has served on the Board of Directors for at least six months.
 Additionally, the chairman of each committee of the Board of Directors and each member of the audit committee will receive an additional annual option grant to purchase 2,500 shares of common stock.
 The 2003 Directors' Plan provides that each option granted to a non-employee director shall vest in equal monthly installments over two years.
 All options granted under the 2003 Directors' Plan have a term of 10 years and an exercise price equal to the fair market value on the date of the grant.